stephencweiss/stephencharlesweiss.com/content/blog/2019-12-04/conditional-storybook-knobs.md

 There is a potential problem though: when components take a huge number of props, the Information Pane (specifically the Knobs tab) can become overwhelming.

-I recently came across an elegant solution to the problem written by my colleague, Matteo Stahlman.
+I recently came across an elegant solution to the problem written by my colleague, [Matteo Stohlman](https://github.com/MatteoStohlman).

 Before getting to the solution, let's see _why_ this can be a problem with an example.